rmorshea/home-gitlab/projects/Clock_Evo/README.md

-(in progress) This project is based on the common strawman argument concerning the theory of evolution which upholds the view that the theory is akin to taking apart a clock (a complex and intricate object), throwing it in a box, and shaking the box for millions of years expecting a perfectly formed clock to emerge at the end.
+(in progress) This project is based on the common strawman argument concerning the evolution which upholds the view that the theory is akin to taking apart a clock (a complex and intricate object), throwing it in a box, and shaking the box for millions of years expecting a perfectly formed clock to emerge at the end.
 This is clearly a false analogy when one